mackbrowne/vanilla-webpack-starter/README.md

 Tests are not mandatory, but having them is a plus.

-An emails-input instance should implement the following API:
+An emails-input instance should implement the following API: get all email values -- getEmails
-A method to replace all entered emails with new ones.
-Ability to subscribe for emails list changes. click anywhere in the textarea and get focus gotta do something with the error
+A method to replace all entered emails with new ones -- replaceEmails Ability to subscribe for emails list changes. -- subscribe( callback ) -- callback has 1 param event status. gotta do something with the error

 Minor: